coinable/coinable-docs/docs/developers/checkouts.md

 }
 ```

-If you forget any of the fields required for session creation the response will return a `400` with description of whats missing e.g.
+If a field is missing from a request, the `400` response will contain information on the missing fields.

 ```json title="400 Bad request"
 {